Distributed Antenna Systems (DAS)

 There are two main categories of DAS, each with a distinct purpose.
 They are:

-Cellular – Cellular Distributed Antenna Systems (DAS), which you also may have heard called an ‘in-building wireless system’, is an ideal solution to combat poor cellular reception inside a building.
+Cellular – Cellular DAS, which you also may have heard called an ‘in-building wireless system’, is an ideal solution to combat poor cellular reception inside a building.
 With this system, a network of small antennas is installed to serve as cellular signal repeaters which boost the full-strength cellular signal picked up outside the building.
 These antennas are physically connected to a central head-end controller which is integrated with the wireless carrier’s network.

 Public Safety – Emergency communications are imperative in the event of a fire, natural disaster, security threat, or other emergencies.
 A Public Safety Distributed Antenna System (DAS) guarantees that emergency personnel can maintain radio communication in an emergency throughout an entire building.
 New regulations have been put in place by local, state and the federal government since 9/11 to ensure that emergency first responders and government employees have access to dependable radio coverage in the event of an emergency.